About Stephanie Ernst

 There’s more to Stephanie than just a sassy mouth, a wicked sense of humor, and her signature red lipstick.
 Her passion for life comes from her life experience, and sharing her story is just part of the fun.

 Stephanie Ernst Consulting – established in 2018

 Member of the Parent, Patient and Public Advisory Board (PPPAB) for the European Standards of Care for Newborn Health.

-Board of Directors, International Council of Mutiple Birth Organisations
+Vice Chair and Communications Director, International Council of Mutiple Birth Organisations

 Founder and TAPS Nerd, The TAPS Support Foundation

 Born in regional Queensland, Australia, Stephanie was in love with the written word from an early age.
 An avid and early reader, her first love was Enid Blyton books.
 She always knew she would write stories, and from early on, she found comfort in reading and writing stories.

 She spent most of her early life heavily involved in Scouting – a passion she continued until she left Australia.
 Her love for theatre was sparked by the Brisbane Gang Show and Rochedale Revue, and she was both an enthusiastic cast and crew member.
 She is infamous for her backstage shenanigans and larger-than-life on-stage presence (no one will forget the French Maid Incident!).

 Stephanie started to study Education at university but found that working for a living was a far more appealing way to do things and fund her expensive travel habit.